JdSchlachter/BuzzerD/README.md

  - _buzzerd.cpp_ The main executable of this project.
 It simply checks, whether command-line options are supplied and - depending on that - calls the daemon or the client.
  - _daemon.cpp_ This does the complete handling of the internals of the daemon.
 It contains the entry code, which reads the configuration, sets up the independent process, sets up a signal handler, which checks the buzzer each 50 ms and handles a server-socket, which allows the configuration to be changed at run-time.
+ - _ConfigHandler.cpp_ This is the handler for all configuration-items of the buzzer-deamon.
+It contains the code the read the configuration-file, parse its arguments and handle the communication with any client, which tries to change settings.
  - _client.cpp_ This is the code to be run as client.
 It tries to open the socket to the server and passes on the command-line arguments in order to be processed in the daemon.

+## Known bugs and further steps

+ - Some commands only work, when being called via a script.
+Thus, if for instance a directory listing is required, the _ls_ command is to be placed in a bash-script, which then can be called as executable of the daemon.
+ - Changing the LED state out of the executable script (e.g. to show a status via _buzzerd -l off_) only works, when the daemon is configured to be in debug mode.
+ - There is no service-file in _/etc/systemd/system_ available yet, thus this does not work yet via systemd.
+ - The HW pins are currently hard-coded.
+Eventually, they are supposed to be handled via the configuration.

 ## License
 Copyright (C) 2020 Jens Daniel Schlachter (<osw.schlachter@mailbox.org>)